internaloha/internaloha/scrapers-v2/README.md

 ### Define config.json

-To install the system, you must create a (git-ignored) configuration file containing credentials.
+To install the system, you must create a (git-ignored) configuration file.
 This file's name defaults to config.json.
-Currently, credentials must be specified for Angel List and Student Opportunity Center.
+Currently, this file contains credentials necessary to run the Angel List and Student Opportunity Center scrapers.

 You can copy sample.config.json to config.json to create a template version of this file.
 If you are running scrapers that don't require credentials, then the template will be sufficient.

+Note: the syntax of the config.json file has changed slightly in V2.
+You can't simply copy over your previous config.json file.
+Instead, make a copy of sample.config.jons and update it manually from your V1 version.

 ### Fix chromium permissions (MacOS)